MATS (Mesospheric Airglow/Aerosol Tomography and Spectroscopy)

-Baffle design: One of the major design drivers for the limb instrument has been to minimize the impact of straylight from outside the FOV.
+One of the major design drivers for the limb instrument has been to minimize the impact of straylight from outside the FOV.
 This task is critical considering that the bright lower atmosphere is only 1-2° below the nominal mesospheric FOV.
 Central to the straylight handling is a long (>650 mm) baffle in front of the primary telescope mirror.
 To minimize the reflections inside the baffle, it is coated internally with Vantablack S-VIS, which has a reflectivity of less than 0.6% in the wavelength regions relevant for MATS.
-Furthermore, the limb housing and all mounting structures are coated using a black nickel (Ref.
+Furthermore, the limb housing and all mounting structures are coated using black nickel (Ref.
 14).
 During most of the mission, the baffle entrance will be in the shadow of the solar panel.
 However, during some high-latitude summer conditions, the sun can illuminate satellite structures near the baffle.
 In order to minimize the risk of straylight entering the baffle, a plane mirror is placed in front of the baffle entrance (Figure 4).
 As opposed to (black) surfaces that can scatter incident light in uncontrolled ways, this "baffle mirror" has been designed to reflect sunlight away from the instrument.

 Since the MATS limb telescope lacks a field stop, Lyot stops are used in front of each image sensor.
 In addition, all sensors are deeply embedded in the structure.
-These measures ensure that the critical paths from the primary and secondary mirrors are removed.
+These measures remove the critical paths from the primary and secondary mirrors.
 Furthermore, the inter-mirror distances were chosen to be as large as possible while still fitting into the available payload volume.
 By doing so, the subtended angles between the mirrors were minimized, which, in turn, minimizes the throughput of scattered light emanating from outside the nominal field of view.
 To verify the performance of the stray-light suppression, a combination of experimental testing and modelling of the instrument in Zemax Opticstudio have been carried out (Ref.
 14).
 From this, attenuations better than 10-5 are generally obtained for angles exceeding 1.5°, thus fulfilling the requirements for the mission.

-Readout electronics: To record the incoming light, all channels use passively cooled back-lit CCD sensors (Teledyne E2V-CCD42-10).
+To record the incoming light, all channels use passively cooled back-lit CCD sensors (Teledyne E2V-CCD42-10).
 The data from each CCD are read out by a CCD Readout Box (CRB) with an instrument onboard computer (OBC) to handle the data.
 Two power and regulation units, located in the instrument electronics box together with the OBC, provide adjustable voltages for CCD operation, and multiplex the control of the CRB settings and the data readout, for up to four imaging channels.
-The OBC then compresses the image (if applicable) before handing over to the Innosat platform which manages the satellite downlink.
-The nominal image format will be compressed 12-bit JPEG images, while full resolution uncompressed image readout is also available for in-flight calibration purposes.
+The OBC then compresses the image (if applicable) before handing it over to the Innosat platform which manages the satellite downlink.
+The nominal image format will be compressed 12-bit JPEG images, while full-resolution uncompressed image readout is also available for in-flight calibration purposes.

 The CCD provides 512 x 2048 image pixels.
 The field of view of each limb channel occupies a wide (along the limb) and short (in the vertical direction) area of interest.
-CCD readout implies vertical shift of the image rows.
+CCD readout implies a vertical shift of the image rows.
 To minimize the number of moving parts in the satellite no shutter is used in the instrument.
 As a consequence, the image rows continue being exposed during the readout shifting, resulting in image smearing.
 The effect of this is minimized by fast readout (using binning and skipping rows outside the region of interest) as well as correcting for smearing in post-processing.

-Since the different MATS channels and science modes have different requirements on the final image, the CRB firmware is flexible, allowing changing multiple settings of the readout, such as integration time, region of interest on the CCD, horizontal and vertical binning, or CCD output amplifier selection.
+Since the different MATS channels and science modes have different requirements for the final image, the CRB firmware is flexible, allowing changing multiple settings of the readout, such as integration time, region of interest on the CCD, horizontal and vertical binning, or CCD output amplifier selection.

 Exposure of the CCD to radiation in orbit will affect the dark current performance, which can be counteracted by adjusting the bias and clock voltages for the CCD in the power regulation unit.
 Hot pixels may develop on the CCD due to radiation.
 These can be excluded from binning, by flagging the columns that contain them as bad.